FarnazZE/bnbl-brainlife-clustering-edge-time-series/README.md

 ## Output

-The output is a HTML report with figures in PDF and PNG.
+The output is a clustered edge time series where each item refers to the cluster label (based on the whole brain co-fluctuations) at a given time point.

 ### Dependencies